alexgo-io/alexlab-doc/product-features/self-service-listing.md

 ### Step 0: Go to Self-Service Listing page

-Go to the [Self-Service Listing page](https://app.alexlab.co/self-service-listing) at the ALEX Lab App.
-You can also reach it by going to the [app.alexlab.co](https://app.alexlab.co) main page and navigating to the `Swap` -> `Pool` tab.
-Once in the Pool main page, hit the `+ Create` button and select the `Creating a new pool` option.
+Head to the [Self-Service Listing page](https://app.alexlab.co/self-service-listing) at the ALEX Lab App.
+Alternatively, you can access it via the [app.alexlab.co](https://app.alexlab.co) homepage by navigating to the `Swap` -> `Pool` tab.
+Once on the Pool main page, hit the `+ Create` button and select the `Creating a new pool` option.

 <figure><img src="../.gitbook/assets/self-service-listing/main-page.png" alt="Self-Service Listing page" width=""><figcaption></figcaption></figure>

 ### Step 1: Submit token information & deposit the anchor token

-In this step, you will set up the pool trading pair and config params.
-Within this same transaction, you will transfer the anchor token balance :anchor:.
+In this step, you will set up the pool trading pair and configuration parameters.
+As part of this same transaction, you will transfer the anchor token's initial liquidity :moneybag: :anchor:.

 <figure><img src="../.gitbook/assets/self-service-listing/step-1-submit.png" alt="Self-Service Listing page" width=""><figcaption></figcaption></figure>